YollMuKrow/LiSA/README.md

 Status: Writing of the requirements

-Project objective: To allow a local centralization of several types of work (book, music, painting, film, series, ...).
+Project objective: To allow a local centralization of several types of work (book, music, film, series, ...).
 The software will be able to :

 - classify each item.
 - Make recommendations.